My name is Andreas Schwarzkopf and i am a professional software developer located in the Rhine-Main metropolitan area in germany.

 My personal focus is on architecture and the actual development process.

-It is centered around the question what it actually needs to get a product finished with as less dependencies as possible.
+It is centered around the question what it actually needs to get a product finished with as least dependencies as possible.

 This is why i - over 20 years later - still work hands on developing software.
 It's just fascinating for me when creativity, knowledge, will and time are poured in a project and working software emerges.